chibui191/dsc-project-template/README.md

 #### Grad-CAM Class Activation Visualization

-Neural Networks are commonly referred to as black-box models because the structure of the networks does not really give us any insights on the structure of the function modeled.
+Neural Networks are commonly referred to as black-box models because the structure of the networks does not really give us any insights on the structure of the function modeled as well as its relationship with the independent features.

 **Gradient Class Activation Map** (**Grad-CAM**) for a particular class indicates regions on the images that the CNN used to identify that class.
 Since this project is a binary classification task, Grad-CAM would hopefully highlight discriminative areas of the X-ray that the models used to differentiate Pneumonia vs. Normal.